News archive

 We had a great time at the Richmond May Fair on Saturday 13 May 2023.
 Thank you to our volunteers who set up and ran the stand and to everyone who visited us to find out more about what we do and our area’s local history.
 We were delighted to welcome so many new or returning members and to bring home far fewer publications than we had started the day with.

-Local history event this weekend at The National Archives
+Local history event weekend at The National Archives on 1 and 2 October 2022

 The National Archives is running a local history weekend for people in the Kew and Richmond area, in partnership with the Richmond Local History Society and the Kew Society.